billbuchanan/csn09112/week02_ids/lab/README.md

-Check to see if you have a Kali instance in your group folder.
-If so, complete the following:
+Check to see if you have a Kali instance on the public network.
+It should gain its IP address from DHCP.
+Now complete the following:

 From your Kali instance, can you ping each of the interfaces on the firewall:  Yes/No